-- → Define compensation parity and equity for employees. - → Curtail biased decisions, with examples of how they occur and can be prevented. - → Outline remediation measures. - → Communicate commitment to nonretaliation and confidentiality.
+- → Define compensation parity and equity for employees. - → Deter biased decisions by including examples of how they occur and suggestions for how they can be prevented. - → Outline remediation measures. - → Communicate commitment to nonretaliation and confidentiality.

 RESPOND TO VIOLATIONS

 Handling potential compensation violations can be difficult for both the employer and employee.
 The preferred approach is for the employee and employer to have an open conversation based on clear information, with the employer having the opportunity to address discrepancies.
 Speaking up should be regarded as an opportunity for all parties to improve equity.